 Right in the heart of the picturesque Lake District National Park sits the charming town of Ambleside.
 This national park, in the North West of England, was recently declared a UNESCO world heritage site.

-The ultimate adventure playground for outdoor lovers, with hundreds of hiking trails and unbelievably beautiful views.
-The Lake District is home to countless fells, rivers, valleys and lakes, and Ambleside is the perfect base for visiting the area.
+It is one of the top destinations in Europe for outdoor lovers, with hundreds of hiking trails and unbelievably beautiful views.
+The Lake District is home to countless falls, rivers, valleys and lakes, and Ambleside is the perfect base for visiting the area.

 Here you will find available hotels in Lake District National Park: